About Shawna

 Showing up for neighbors before asking for their vote

-She has been active with Concerned Citizens of Pottawattamie County since 2020 and has attended nearly every Board of Supervisors meeting in person since 2021.
-She has also helped organize town halls on county issues and budgeting and assisted with a Board of Supervisors candidate forum so residents could hear directly from the people seeking to represent them.
+I have been active with Concerned Citizens of Pottawattamie County since 2020 and have attended nearly every Board of Supervisors meeting in person since 2021.
+I have also helped organize town halls on county issues and budgeting and assisted with a Board of Supervisors candidate forum so residents could hear directly from the people seeking to represent them.

-These moments reflect the kind of leadership Shawna brings to this race: accessible, practical, rooted in service, and committed to transparency.
+These moments reflect the kind of leadership I want to bring to this race: accessible, practical, rooted in service, and committed to transparency.

 Working for You Before Election Day

-Shawna has already been showing up for Pottawattamie County residents by attending meetings, speaking up, helping organize public conversations, and working on issues that affect everyday people.
-Her campaign is built on the same kind of local involvement and follow-through.
+I have already been showing up for Pottawattamie County residents by attending meetings, speaking up, helping organize public conversations, and working on issues that affect everyday people.
+This campaign is built on the same kind of local involvement and follow-through.

 Council Bluffs neighbors seek solutions to “Triangle of Death” during visit to Capitol